PDXChinese/pdxchinese.github.io/_pages/camps.md

 To talk about the potential for such tours/camps, please [contact us](http://pdxchinese.org/contact/).

+The camps/tours open to all youth in the community.
+When the space is limited, priority will be given to the families who are in several volunteering WeChat groups.

 ## 2018.03.11 Motion Analysis Center, [Shriners Hospitals for Children](https://www.shrinershospitalsforchildren.org/shc)
 ### Thanks to Jing Feng, Ph.D., director of Motion Analysis Center